 If a person has a last will and testament at the time of death, that instrument governs the manner in which the assets of the estate are dealt with and distributed.
-A will also nominates what legally is known as an executor.
-An executor is the person vested with the legal authority and responsibility to oversee the affairs of an estate.
+A will also nominate what legally is known as an executor.
+An executor is a person vested with the legal authority and responsibility to oversee the affairs of an estate.

 If a person passes on without a last will and testament, the probate court appoints what is known as an administrator or personal representative.
 Like an executor, an administrator or personal representative is charged with overseeing the affairs of the estate.

 Legal Authority to Deal With the Assets of the Estate

 Because a primary element of deceased estate clean out is dealing with the personal property of the individual who has died, you must have the legal authority to address such an issue.
 The ultimate legal authority to deal with the assets of a person who has died comes in the form of a Letters of Executor or Letters of Administration, depending on whether or not the individual had a valid will at the time of death.

 You need to bear in mind that if you distribute or dispose of the personal property of a deceased individual without proper authority, you can be held responsible for violating the probate code or laws of the state.
 This can expose you to civil penalties, including a court order directing you to pay for property that was distributed by you without appropriate legal authority.